Hardly spoke to folks around him, didn't have too much to say

 Geography plays an important role in determining cowboy characters.

-In the Mountains expect smaller ranches, with the result of more Lone Cowboys, Philosopher Cowboys (they like smaller operations where their intellect can be appreciated), and the ranches are more open to a Drifter Cowboy.
+In the mountains expect smaller ranches, with the result of more Lone Cowboys and Philosopher Cowboys (they like smaller operations where their intellect can be appreciated), and the ranches are more open to a Drifter Cowboy.

 Singing Cowboys might be anywhere, but are less likely in the Badlands, although they appear there too, sometimes as a way of showing the softer side of men.

 In fiction, black cowboys are much less common than they were in Real Life.
 After The American Civil War, a lot of freed slaves came west to make a living away from their former masters and the new "sharecropping" paradigm.
 Only in relatively recent times, however, has it become customary for visual media to reflect this.